Menu

 Host Organization

-From August 2004 until March 2017, Acadia University and the Acadia Centre for Estuarine Research hosted the TCP with funding received from Environment Canada, U.S. Geological Survey, and the U.S. EPA.
-In March 2017, administration of the program was transferred from Acadia University to Stroud Water Research Center.
+From August 2004 until March 2017, Acadia University and the Acadia Centre for Estuarine Research hosted the TCP with funding received from Environment Canada, the U.S. Geological Survey, and the U.S. EPA.
+In March 2017, the administration of the program was transferred from Acadia University to Stroud Water Research Center.

 Program Coordinator